lojoja/service/README.md

   stop     Stop a service.
 ```

-Services can be referenced by name, file name (with or without extension), or the full path to the file.
-When referenced by name, the service will be resolved using the defined reverse domains (see [Configuration](#Configuration)).
-All the following are valid references:
+Services can be referenced by name, file name (with or without ".plist" extension), or the full path to the file.
+When referenced by name the service will be resolved using the defined reverse domains (see [Configuration](#Configuration)).
+Examples of valid service references are:

-- baz
+- baz _(when reverse domains are defined)_
 - com.foobar.baz
 - com.foobar.baz.plist
 - /Library/LaunchDaemons/com.foobar.baz